-- A game which engages children and youth on issues relating to diversity and inclusion touching on issues of race, religion, culture background, sexuality and disabilities, and focusing in each person's uniqueness. - Teaches kids that everyone is different, and disability is just one more element of diversity in today's classrooms, camps and communities. - Developed in partnership with Toronto Parks, Forestry and Recreation.
+- A game which engages children and youth on issues relating to diversity and inclusion touching on issues of race, religion, culture background, sexuality and disabilities, and focusing in each person's uniqueness. - Developed in partnership with Toronto Parks, Forestry and Recreation.
 Visit spinclusion.ca